 - Perianal disease or mouth ulcers

-In addition, affected patients have a high risk for complications like strictures and fistulae which call for operative partial resections.
+In addition, the affected patients carry a high risk of complications such as strictures and fistulae, warranting surgical resection.